 - Active tracking and identification of underutilized premium license types

 With that information in hand, you have the power to visualize key data and evaluate where your Microsoft 365 license spending can be tweaked.
-According to a TechRepublic survey, nearly two-thirds of organizations expect to tighten their IT budgets this fiscal year due to COVID-19; those insights can produce critical savings.

 2. Central or Delegated Control to Track Budgets and Make Changes